akash-dev-github/Transactions/README.md

-# Transactions Mini Project
+# Payments Project

--

 ## Overview

 This project implements a simple money transfer API between user accounts.
 A user may have multiple accounts, each with a different currency(Bitcoin, Etherium or Phillippine Pesos), and can transfer from one of his accounts to any other account.
-The project is compatiple with both python 2 and 3 using the __future__ library.
+The project is compatiple with both python 2 and 3 using the '__future__' library.

 ## Project Setup: